cognitedata/dshub-cognite-docs/README.md

 ## Known Issues

-* Opening a widget, closing it, then reopening it renders the widget unable to be closed again.
-A refresh of the page fixes this.
+* [Fixed] ~~Opening a widget, closing it, then reopening it renders the widget unable to be closed again.
+A refresh of the page fixes this~~.
 * Restoring the layout on page-refresh may act up.
+[Need to look into how to restore multiple widgets]

 ## Development instructions